 With the hard part established, the next is having a rigorous cycle.
-Early in the term every teacher is observed, followed by a subsequent observation later in the term.
+Early in the term, every teacher is observed, followed by a subsequent observation later in the term.

-During the first observation no grading is discussed.
+During the first observation, no grading is discussed.
 No grading is recorded.
 Indeed no grading is considered.
 It is entirely formative.
 In advance of the observation, the teacher and observer discuss two personalised targets based around the school’s ten principles of learning and teaching.
 The lesson is observed and in the follow-up discussion, which is organised in advance, the conversation centres completely on these targets.
 Teachers may choose to discuss other aspects of the lesson if they wish and indeed the observer might raise any points of interest.
-Primarily though, it is a time for reflection and for an honest and open conversation without the apprehension of waiting for that ever looming judgement.
+Primarily though, it is a time for reflection and for an honest and open conversation without the apprehension of waiting for that ever-looming judgement.

-In between observations there is a vast amount of support available.
-There are weekly learning walks and at least two weekly CPD sessions, one focused in departments (around marking and assessment that makes up part of directed time), and one voluntary pedagogical session devised and led by staff.
+In between observations, there is a vast amount of support available.
+There are weekly learning walks and at least two weekly CPD sessions, one focused in departments (around marking and assessment that makes up part of the directed time), and one voluntary pedagogical session devised and led by staff.
 Directed time is also set aside to allow for further discussions and reflection on the outcomes of the initial formative observation.
 Recording of lessons, joint learning walks, team-teaching, joint planning, peer observations – anything that might be requested by the observed teacher can be utilised for development.
 Conversely, the follow-up may only come in the form of one further conversation.
-By the time of the second observation all staff have had an opportunity to genuinely reflect and evaluate the outcomes of their previous observation.
+By the time of the second observation, all staff have had an opportunity to genuinely reflect and evaluate the outcomes of their previous observation.

 The second time around this cycle, there is a grade.
 Yes.
 But it is the culmination of a considered process, strategically designed, and targeted to help improve teaching, and therefore, learning.

 It is a highly empowering process.
-Teachers choose which class they are observed with.
+Teachers choose which class they are observed.
 It can be their best class or their most challenging class; an exam group or KS3; first thing on Monday or last thing on Friday.
 But teachers get better and the data supports this.
 The observation is no longer an annual mystery, where the classroom is descended upon, judgement cast, and then the results filed in a black box secured in a hold somewhere.

 Does the recent Ofsted announcement mean the end of graded observations?
 Perhaps, but maybe it shouldn’t.
 Perhaps, we shouldn’t want it to be?

 It should be incontrovertible to say, that at the centre of every classroom and at the forefront of every teacher’s thinking, is the learning and progress of the students.
 It should also be accurate to say that no teacher does not want to get better.
 With that established, observations are a highly valuable tool for development.
-They shouldn’t be seen as a cynical process where the outcome is a number.
+They shouldn’t be seen as a cynical process where an outcome is a number.
 Given an appropriate context supported by a considered school culture and a receptive staff, there is still room for observations: some will produce a judgement and some will not, but both should be designed and centred on improving teaching.